JS-MF/jsmf/documentation/chapter/starter.md

 - `in`: that is actually a filter function on the input model, to select the elements the rules will be applied on.
 - `out`: a function that take a selected element (and optionally the input model) as parameters.
-It returns a heterogeneous array composed of output elements (that will populate the output models), and reference resolution rules (these last one are described below).
+It returns an array of output elements (that will populate the output models).
+The `out` function can also declare reference resolution rules using `this.assign` (these last ones are described below).

-A reference resolution rule expresses how references are resolved in the output model.
-It is an object composed of 3 properties:
+`this.assign` takes 3 arguments:
 - `source`: The element we are resolving reference for.
-- `relationname`: the name of the relation we populate.
+- `relationName`: the name of the relation we populate.
 - `target`: the collection of elements from the input models that we transform to populate the relation.